HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/advanced-discovery-topics.md

 ### Data Collector Configuration for Advanced BACnet Monitoring

+Two configuration changes are needed in order to enable advanced BACnet monitoring.

-Configure the Hyperview Data Collector to run on host network mode.
+1. Configure the Hyperview Data Collector to run on host network mode.
 Add a property for "network_mode: host" to the monitoring-services in the /opt/datacollector/dc-docker-stack/docker-compose.yaml file, then restart the Data Collector containers.

+2. Configure the Hyperview Data Collector to enable broadcast mode.
+Add "- BACNET_BROADCAST_ENABLED=true" to the environment variables of the monitoring-service in the /opt/datacollector/dc-docker-stack/docker-compose.yaml file, then restart the Data Collector containers.

 ```
 ...
   monitoring-service:
-    image: hvpublic.azurecr.io/dc-monitoring-service:5.1.0.42-FrostedCereal-stable
+    image: hvpublic.azurecr.io/dc-monitoring-service:{productVersion}
     restart: always
     network_mode: host
     environment:
       - DOTNET_ENVIRONMENT=Production
+      - BACNET_BROADCAST_ENABLED=true
     ports:
       - "47808:47808/udp"
     volumes: